Why anything less than a Best Picture Oscar for ‘Parasite’ is not enough

 Eminent rewatchability isn’t easy

 Winning a Best Picture Oscar is a mark of posterity.
 It means that this movie will stand the test of time.
-One of the best indicators of how a film will age, though, is whether it stands up to multiple viewings.
+One of the best indicators of how a film will age, though, is whether it holds up under multiple viewings.
 Beyond discerning what is or isn’t “so metaphorical” in Parasite, there’s a lot to gain from rewatching it.
 There are hidden rooms in this house, details unlikely to break through on an initial viewing.
-For me, the second watch is when I fully understood how much everybody in this movie is pretending to be something they aren’t.
-The Kim family, of course, is posing as a qualified tutor, an art therapist, a driver, and a housekeeper, but the Parks are all pretending, too.
-“Did you know Da-Song (Jung Hyun-Jun) is faking it?”
-Park daughter Da-Hye (Jung Ziso) asks her tutor Ki-woo about her brother, the precocious art genius.
-Yeon-Keo (Cho Yeo-Jeong) the gullible Park matriarch, is constantly perpetuating a façade for her husband, whether it’s wiping away tears or rising from an idle nap the moment her husband returns from work to play the chipper homemaker.
+For me, the second watch is when I fully understood how much everybody is pretending to be something they aren’t.
+The Kim family, of course, is posing as a qualified tutor, an art therapist, a driver and a housekeeper, but the Parks are all pretending, too.
+“Did you know Da-Song is faking it?”
+Park daughter Da-Hye (Jung Ziso) asks her fake-tutor Ki-woo about her brother, the precocious art genius.
+Meanwhile, the gullible Park matriarch Yeon-Keo (Cho Yeo-Jeong) is constantly perpetuating a facade for her husband, whether it’s wiping away tears or rising from an idle nap the moment he returns home at night, to play the chipper homemaker.
 She also lies about the reasons the housekeeper Moon-gwang no longer works for them.
 Her husband Dong-Ik (Lee Sun-Kyun) in turn takes credit for “finding” the replacement housekeeper through a tip that Ki-taek provided, so that “I can play the good husband.”

-This world runs on a system that only works if everyone is lying to each other.
-Although Ki-taek, whose many failed businesses in the past include a cake shop, may or may not hear from the other room that the displaced housekeeper’s husband also lost his money in a failed cake shop, viewers are less likely to miss it the second time out.
-Bong Joon-ho generously litters little details like these throughout the film’s landscape.
+This world runs on a system that only works if everyone is lying to each other, and to themselves.

+For instance, the patriarch of the Kim family, Ki-taek, considers himself a station above the basement-dwelling former housekeeper’s husband, keen-eared audiences learn the truth.
+Although Ki-taek, whose many failed businesses in the past include a cake shop, may or may not hear from the other room when the displaced housekeeper reveals that her husband also lost his money in a failed cake shop, viewers are less likely to miss it the second time out.
+Bong Joon-ho generously litters little details like these throughout both the film’s visual environment and its dialogue.
 The more you seek, the more you’ll find.

 Breaking down the barriers